citizenlabsgr/data.world/README.md

 * CL Membership is Citizen Labs Membership
 * DDW Account is Development Data.World Account.
 This is the Develpers personal account.
 * CLDW Account is Citizen Labs Data.World Account
+* X is a link to more info or install instructions

 ## <a id="applications">Applications & Datasets</a>
 For every dataset in the citizenlabs/data.world repo, there exists at least one application.
 For instance: the Grand River Drains data (gr_drains.csv) is used by the "Adopt a Drain" application.